Enixotrophon poirieria

 Enixotrophon poirieria is a species of sea snail, a marine gastropod mollusk in the family Muricidae, the murex snails or rock snails.

 Description

-The shell grows to a length of 16 mm.
+Enixotrophon poirieria is characterized by its hard, coiled shell, which exhibits a distinctive pattern of spines and ridges that provide structural defense and camouflage.
+The shell typically exhibits a rough, spiny exterior, which is an adaptation to its environment, offering both protection and stability on rocky substrates.

+The species is relatively small, with shell lengths varying depending on environmental conditions, typically with a length of around 16 mm.
+The coloration of the shell can range from pale to dark, often blending with the substrate to avoid predation.

 Distribution

 This is a marine species occurs off the South Shetland Islands and the Antarctic Peninsula.